kinode-dao/kinode-book/src/chess_app/chess_engine.md

 }
 ```

-Add `pleco = "0.5"` to your `Cargo.toml` dependencies (latest version at the time of writing).
-Then, import pleco at the top of lib.rs with `use pleco::Board;`.
+In `Cargo.toml`, add `pleco = "0.5"` to your dependencies.
+Then, at the top of `src/lib.rs`, add `use pleco::Board;`.
 Now, we have access to a chess board and can manipulate it with code such as this:

 ```rust
 let mut board = Board::start_pos();